 When I was ready to wrap my stems, I started close to the top and left a long tail of ribbon so that I’d be able to tie it after I’d finished the wrap.
 After the ribbon was secure, I trimmed the stems.

 For this corsage, I chose a bit of ochre-colored velvet ribbon.
 I love how the color brings out the golden hues of the dried grasses and seed pods and the velvety texture is just right for winter.
 Looking for special ribbon?
-See "Studio Visit: A Roman Artisan in New England."
+Shop for our favorite Ribbons.

 And there you have it, a wintry corsage to make you feel fancy on even the chilliest day.